Sinisa1347/Inventory--Store-System/README.md

 Navigate the application using numpad (numbers from 0-9)

-Every other input is going to be ignored-working on it
+Every other input is going to be ignored